stygio/DeepFake-Detection/README.md

 * unit_tests/ - tests for various implemented functions, which can be run after navigating to the directory

+* outputs/ - various outputs such as logs, graphs, etc.

 # ToDo:

 * Validation run